 Besides continuing business-as-usual concerning carbon production, corporations relying on forestation continue to harm stakeholders through heavy reliance on monoculture plantations.
-The Global Forest Coalition expresses concern about the escalation of monoculture plantations because the farms “lead to land grabbing and displacement of communities, human rights violations, freshwater scarcity, biodiversity loss and many other negative impacts, which are felt disproportionately by women and the most marginalised communities.”
-This is the business-as-usual that inspired activists to organise an International Day of Struggle Against Monoculture Plantations a decade ago.
-Carbon offsetting through monoculture forestation is turning woodlands, grasslands, and pastures alive with birdsong, animal and insect life into towering artificial monolithic carbon-sinks.
-Meanwhile, as more companies make their net-zero pledges, the volume of offsets sought will easily out-pace the planet’s ability to provide them.
+The Global Forest Coalition expresses concern about the escalation of monoculture plantations.
+This is because the farms “lead to land grabbing and displacement of communities, human rights violations, freshwater scarcity, biodiversity loss and many other negative impacts, which are felt disproportionately by women and the most marginalised communities.”
+This is the business-as-usual that inspired activists to organise an International Day of Struggle Against Monoculture Plantations.
+Carbon offsetting through monoculture forestation is turning woodlands, pastures alive with birdsong, animal and insect-life into towering artificial monolithic carbon-sinks.
+As more companies make their net-zero pledges, the volume of offsets sought will out-pace the planet’s ability to provide them.

 We need more than mere carbon sinks